-The towel was chosen because it was small, portable, and something that just about every fan could own.
+A towel was chosen because it was small, portable, and something that just about every fan could own.
 It's nothing fancy—just a bright yellow towel.
-But when those towels start waving at Steelers games, the stands turn into a sea of yellow that presents a strong, very visible show of support for the team, rallying the already-loud Steelers fans to a fever pitch.
+But when those towels started waving at Steelers games, the stands turned into a sea of yellow that presented a strong, very visible show of support for the team, rallying the already-loud Steelers fans to a fever pitch.

 Initially, any yellow or black towel brought to the game was considered part of the fun, but a marketing team in the mid-1970s decided to start branding towels with the "Terrible Towel" to sell as merchandise at the games.

-According to a 1995 story in the Pittsburgh Tribune-Review, before the towels were branded, people would come to local department stores and buy out all the yellow and black hand towels but leave the matching bath towels behind.
+According to a 1995 story in the Pittsburgh Tribune-Review, before the towels were branded, people would come to local department stores and buy out all the yellow and black hand towels, but leave the matching bath towels behind.
 Since manufacturers shipped both according to a fixed ratio of hand to bath towels, this left quite a surplus of bath towels for local stores.

 The official towel is now available in many official versions and can be purchased from the Steelers Pro Shop, and a portion of the proceeds from the sale of the Terrible Towel benefits local Pennsylvania charities.
 In 2009, a pink Terrible Towel was launched promoting Breast Cancer Awareness.